Paul Verhoeven's unrealized projects: Other Powers

 On August 14, 2000, it was reported that Verhoeven was pursuing the biopic Other Powers as his next project, based on Barbara Goldsmith's 1998 biography about early suffragette leader Victoria Woodhull.Tom Cruise was attached to produce, with Nicole Kidman in mind for the role.
-On June 14, 2002, Verhoeven stated, "The Woodhull project is written, but I've not been able to find financing – I'm waiting to hear from Nicole."
+On June 14, 2002, Verhoeven stated: "The Woodhull project is written, but I've not been able to find financing – I'm waiting to hear from Nicole".

 The Source

 On May 12, 2001, it was reported that Verhoeven would return to Europe to make The Source, a film based on Guy de Maupassant's Mont-Oriol, set in 1882.
-Adapted by Julie Talen, Gerard Soeteman, and Verhoeven himself, the project was scheduled to begin production the following year in spring, with a budget of $30 million.
+Adapted by Julie Talen, Gerard Soeteman and Verhoeven himself, the project was scheduled to begin production the following year in spring, produced by Jeremy Thomas with a budget of $30 million.

 Batavia's Graveyard

 On April 11, 2002, it was reported that Verhoeven was to direct the epic film Batavia's Graveyard, about the aftermath of the shipwreck the Dutch East India Company's flagship.
 Gerard Soeteman, a screenwriter who worked with Verhoeven previously, was set to write the screenplay adaptation of the historical novel on which the film would have been based.
-Verhoeven described Mike Dash's book as "an adult Lord of the Flies," he added, "This is a fantastic story, because it gives us an ultra-villain, let's say a proto-Hitler."
+Verhoeven described Mike Dash's book as "an adult Lord of the Flies"; he added: "This is a fantastic story, because it gives us an ultra-villain, let's say a proto-Hitler".
 As of 2003, Verhoeven was in preproduction on the film through the British Film4 company and was then attempting to secure the use of a lifesize replica of the actual Batavia ship.
 Then, in 2005, it was reported that the Dutch Film Fund would be investing in the development of the project, which had since stalled when financing fell through.
 At the time of the announcement, Soeteman was midway through writing the screenplay.